tobgu/qcache/README.rst

   through HTTP API
 - Scales linearly in query capacity with the number of servers.
 A python client library that uses consistent hashing for key distribution among servers is available here QCache-client_.
+There's also a Go client under development under development here Go-QCache-client_.
 More clients are welcome!

 ************